Archaeology is for everyone.

 Free monthly talks and podcasts — Our monthly informal Archaeology & Ale talk at the Red Deer pub in Sheffield is open to all with an interest in archaeology and getting involved.
 You can also listen to the talk as a podcast syndicated on the Archaeology Podcast Network.

 Free school activities — Archaeology in the City offers a range of free outreach activity sessions and courses for students of all ages.
 You can visit us, we can visit you, or we can go on a field trip.
 Contact us for more information.

-Free family activities at our archaeology festival — In summer 2015 we hosted the Woodland Heritage Festival at the J. G. Graves Woodland Discovery Centre.
-Stay tuned for updates on our plans for 2016.
-You can also listen to talks from the 2015 festival as podcasts.
+Free family activities at our archaeology festival — In spring we host the Woodland Heritage Festival at the J. G. Graves Woodland Discovery Centre.
+For 2019’s festival, check out the Facebook event, or take a peek at the 2018 festival video.